Vehicle write-offs and valuations

 -

-To decide whether a valuation is fair, we compare it with prices in online motor trade guides such as Parkers, Glass, CAP and Cazana.
+To decide whether a valuation is fair, we compare it with prices in online motor valuation guides such as AutoTrader, CAP, Percayso and Glass’s.

-If a guide price is significantly higher or lower than the others, we may think it’s reasonable to ignore it.
+If one guide price is significantly higher or lower than the others and there is something to suggests it’s wrong, we may think it’s reasonable to discount it.
 This depends on the value of the vehicle.
 For example, a difference of £200 would be significant for a £1,000 car, but not for a car worth £9,000.

 Advertisements

-Customers sometimes say the amount they’ve been paid is unfair because they’ve seen similar vehicles advertised at higher prices.
+Customers sometimes say the amount they have been paid is unfair because they’ve seen similar vehicles advertised at higher prices.

-Although, you should be aware that more recently, we’ve been told by some trade guides that generally cars are selling at or close to advertised prices.
+Although, you should be aware that more recently, we’ve been told by the valuation guides that generally cars are selling at or close to advertised prices.
+So, we consider adverts depending on the circumstance of the complaint.
+However it’s important to ensure the adverts are of like for like vehicles, as small variations can impact how much a vehicle is worth.

 Modified cars

-If a vehicle has had modifications, the customer might think it’s worth more than the amount they’re insurer has offered.
+If a vehicle has had modifications, the customer might think it’s worth more than the amount their insurer has offered.

 Very occasionally, we may decide that the particular quality of an accessory would increase the vehicle’s value.
 But these vehicles are often specially insured through an agreed-value policy.